Land Banks - Strategically Rebuilding Communities

 Opportunity on the Horizon

-"Twenty-one percent of new-home construction in metropolitan regions from 2000 to 2009"
+"Twenty-one percent of new-home construction from 2000 to 2009 are in metropolitan regions"

 As the population centers of the US ebb and flow, dealing with their side effects will be a necessary concern.
 For well positioned and forward thinking land developers, it can mean an expanding niche and an opportunity to create well thought-out neighborhoods from scratch.
 This is a situation in which developers can thrive while creating a better community not just for their properties, but for the surrounding area.
 Communities can benefit from land banking before deteriorating infrastructure is an issue.
 Land developers who take on this approach are really contributing to building a more streamlined process that will ultimately help communities dealing with these issues in the future.